TheScientist101/astra/README.md

 ## Cost

-All of the components for the drone and can be bought for `$80`.
+All of the components for the drone and can be bought for around `$75`.
 (See the [`BOM`](./BOM.md) for more details!)

 The bulk of this is actually the cost to buy the PCBs and stencil (which is anticipated to be around `$25`).
-The actual component cost is closer to `$55`.
+The actual component cost is closer to `$50`.

 > Note:
 > Adding an FPV system to the drone is relatively costly.
 The FPV Camera + VTX module costs `$25`, which is actually on the cheaper end for these systems.
+The total cost with the FPV module is slightly less than `$100` before taxes and other fees.

 ## Technical Details